igait-niu/igait-backend/README.md

 docker run testing
 ```

 Looks good?
-Kill the docker, comment your code, and commit it to the GitHub repository.
+Kill the Docker container, comment your code, and commit it to the GitHub repository.
 ```bash
 docker ps # find the name of the Docker container docker kill <the name of the container>
 ```

 Any changes to the `master` branch will set the GitHub worker to automatically build a private Docker container.
 Please note this process takes some time (5~ minutes), but you can view it from [the home page](https://www.github.com/igait-niu/igait-backend).
-Once complete, to update the container on the AWS container (from the `/igait-openpose` root directory):
+Once complete, to update the container on the AWS EC2 instance (from the `/igait-openpose` root directory):
 ```bash
 docker compose down
 docker pull ghcr.io/igait-niu/igait-backend:latest